treyhunner/treyhunner.github.com/source/_posts/2021-11-22-python-black-friday-and-cyber-monday-sales-2021.markdown

 ### More Sales To Watch Out For

 **No Starch** press often offers Black Friday discounts on lots of [Python books](https://nostarch.com/catalog/python) (Al Sweigart, Eric Mathes, and more).

-**PyBites** sometimes holds Black Friday and Cyber Monday sales.
-Check [the PyBites site](https://pybit.es/) on Black Friday in case they're holding a sale.

 ### Lots of screencasts, exercises, books, and courses on sale